ViktorAxelsen/TFE-GNN/README.md

 ## News

+🔥 **[2024-12]** Our latest work [MH-Net](https://github.com/ViktorAxelsen/CLE-TFE) was accepted by AAAI 2025, and the code will be released in the next few days.
+We hope our work can bring some novel insights to the community, empowering network traffic identification with graph representation learning.

-🌟 [CLE-TFE](https://github.com/ViktorAxelsen/CLE-TFE) is now open source, which is an improved version of TFE-GNN.
+🌟 **[2024-01]** [CLE-TFE](https://github.com/ViktorAxelsen/CLE-TFE) is now open source, which is an improved version of TFE-GNN.